CarGurus (NASDAQ:CARG) Releases Q2 2022 Earnings Guidance

 CarGurus (NASDAQ:CARG – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.27-$0.30 for the period, compared to the consensus estimate of $0.30.
 The company issued revenue guidance of $490.00 million-$520.00 million, compared to the consensus revenue estimate of $497.51 million.

-A number of research firms recently issued reports on CARG.
-Needham & Company LLC reissued a buy rating and issued a $40.00 price objective on shares of CarGurus in a report on Tuesday, May 24th.
-TheStreet cut shares of CarGurus from a b rating to a c rating in a research report on Tuesday, March 22nd.
-Royal Bank of Canada reduced their price target on shares of CarGurus from $56.00 to $45.00 in a research report on Tuesday, May 10th.
-BTIG Research lowered their price target on shares of CarGurus to $40.00 in a report on Thursday, May 26th.
-Finally, Zacks Investment Research raised shares of CarGurus from a sell rating to a hold rating in a report on Monday, May 16th.
-Three research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus target price of $43.50.
+Several analysts have commented on CARG shares.
+Royal Bank of Canada decreased their price objective on shares of CarGurus from $56.00 to $45.00 in a research note on Tuesday, May 10th.
+BTIG Research cut their target price on shares of CarGurus to $40.00 in a report on Thursday, May 26th.
+Piper Sandler lifted their target price on shares of CarGurus from $35.00 to $40.00 and gave the company a neutral rating in a report on Wednesday, March 30th.
+TheStreet lowered shares of CarGurus from a b rating to a c rating in a report on Tuesday, March 22nd.
+Finally, Benchmark cut their price target on shares of CarGurus from $63.00 to $50.00 in a report on Tuesday, May 10th.
+Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $43.50.

-In related news, COO Samuel Zales sold 10,000 shares of the firm’s stock in a transaction dated Monday, April 18th.
-The stock was sold at an average price of $41.74, for a total transaction of $417,400.00.
-Following the sale, the chief operating officer now directly owns 403,403 shares of the company’s stock, valued at $16,838,041.22.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CFO Scot Christopher Fredo sold 2,269 shares of the firm’s stock in a transaction dated Monday, April 4th.
-The stock was sold at an average price of $44.55, for a total value of $101,083.95.
-Following the sale, the chief financial officer now directly owns 123,822 shares in the company, valued at $5,516,270.10.
+In other news, COO Samuel Zales sold 10,000 shares of the stock in a transaction that occurred on Monday, April 18th.
+The stock was sold at an average price of $41.74, for a total value of $417,400.00.
+Following the completion of the sale, the chief operating officer now directly owns 403,403 shares of the company’s stock, valued at $16,838,041.22.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Scot Christopher Fredo sold 2,269 shares of the stock in a transaction that occurred on Monday, April 4th.
+The shares were sold at an average price of $44.55, for a total value of $101,083.95.
+Following the completion of the sale, the chief financial officer now directly owns 123,822 shares of the company’s stock, valued at $5,516,270.10.
 The disclosure for this sale can be found here.
-Insiders have sold 14,897 shares of company stock valued at $617,716 over the last quarter.
+Insiders have sold 14,897 shares of company stock worth $617,716 over the last 90 days.
 Insiders own 14.80% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the business.
-Sawtooth Solutions LLC acquired a new stake in shares of CarGurus in the first quarter valued at $226,000.
-Avalon Investment & Advisory lifted its holdings in CarGurus by 12.4% during the 1st quarter.
-Avalon Investment & Advisory now owns 177,582 shares of the company’s stock worth $7,540,000 after buying an additional 19,656 shares during the last quarter.
-Virtu Financial LLC lifted its holdings in CarGurus by 17.7% during the 1st quarter.
-Virtu Financial LLC now owns 7,257 shares of the company’s stock worth $308,000 after buying an additional 1,093 shares during the last quarter.
-Point72 Hong Kong Ltd purchased a new stake in shares of CarGurus in the 1st quarter valued at about $236,000.
-Finally, Quantbot Technologies LP purchased a new stake in shares of CarGurus in the 1st quarter valued at about $332,000.
+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+Comerica Bank lifted its holdings in shares of CarGurus by 1.3% during the fourth quarter.
+Comerica Bank now owns 39,155 shares of the company’s stock worth $1,171,000 after purchasing an additional 509 shares during the period.
+Legal & General Group Plc lifted its holdings in shares of CarGurus by 0.7% during the fourth quarter.
+Legal & General Group Plc now owns 82,224 shares of the company’s stock worth $2,766,000 after purchasing an additional 548 shares during the period.
+D. E. Shaw & Co.
+Inc. lifted its holdings in CarGurus by 15.6% in the fourth quarter.
+D. E. Shaw & Co.
+Inc. now owns 7,742 shares of the company’s stock valued at $260,000 after acquiring an additional 1,042 shares during the period.
+Virtu Financial LLC lifted its holdings in CarGurus by 17.7% in the first quarter.
+Virtu Financial LLC now owns 7,257 shares of the company’s stock valued at $308,000 after acquiring an additional 1,093 shares during the period.
+Finally, Rhumbline Advisers lifted its holdings in CarGurus by 1.4% in the first quarter.
+Rhumbline Advisers now owns 97,944 shares of the company’s stock valued at $4,159,000 after acquiring an additional 1,325 shares during the period.

 About CarGurus (Get Rating)